GPIO

 Set the color of the led.

-is the color to set.
-Possible colors are.BLACK
+coloris the color to set.
+Possible colors are.BLACK,WHITE,RED,GREEN,BLUE,YELLOW,CYANandMAGENTA.

 function add_expander